 1 small green pepper (or several small padrone peppers), cut into small chunks

-- Combine all ingredients and place all ingredients into a mason jar – I used a 1 1/2 pint size jar but it will all likely fit into a 1 pint size as well
+Combine ingredients - Combine all ingredients and place them into a mason jar – I used a 1 1/2 pint size jar but it will look like this if you try to fit it into a 1 pint size jar.

-- In either case, wait 3-5 days and enjoy.
+Wait impatiently - Wait 3-5 days and enjoy.
 You’ll notice a nice tang to the salsa when it’s ready.